GRV96/commitfetch/README.md

 **`read_github_credentials`**

 This generator provides GitHub credentials stored in a text file.
-Each line must consist of a GitHub username and a personal access token (PAT) owned by the corresponding user separated by a colon.
+Each line must consist of a GitHub username and a personal access token (PAT) separated by a colon.
 Whitespaces are allowed before and after the colon.
 Empty lines are ignored.
-Each iteration yields one credential made of a username and a PAT.
+Each iteration yields one credential tuple.

 Examples of valid lines in the credential file: